SimonAlling/userscript-proxy/README.md

 ## Data usage

-UP has no data usage impact when no userscript is injected, i.e. for URLs without any matching userscript.
+Userscript Proxy has no data usage impact when no userscript is injected, i.e. for URLs without any matching userscript.
 When a script _is_ injected, **exactly one** of the following things happens:

   * The entire userscript is injected as inline JavaScript (potentially dozens or even hundreds of kilobytes).